knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 1. Two `CloudSchedulerSources` are setup for two countries (United Kingdom and Cyprus) to call the `QueryRunner` service once a day.
-2. `QueryRunner` service written in C#.
-It receives the scheduler event for both countries, queries Covid-19 cases for the country using BigQuery's public Covid-19 dataset and saves the result in a separate BigQuery table.
+2. The QueryRunner service receives the scheduler events for the UK and Cyprus, countries, queries Covid-19 cases for the country using BigQuery's public Covid-19 dataset and saves the result in a separate BigQuery table.
 Once done, `QueryRunner` returns a custom `CloudEvent` of type